butialabs/presshost/README.md

 - 📦 Separate code, uploads, cache, and logs — facilitates backup, restore, and migration.
 - 🔧 Interactive installer, start the container, run `docker exec -it presshost ./presshost` and perform the guided installation.

+## 🚀

+PressHost is already trusted by high-traffic websites, including:

+- 🎫 [Catraca Livre](https://catracalivre.com.br) — cultural events and entertainment platform
+- 📖 [Manual do Usuario](https://manualdousuario.net) — technology and tutorials website

+Together, these sites handle **more than 20 million pageviews per month**, proving PressHost's reliability and performance at scale.

 ## Quick Start

 ```bash